Do you want to know how to edit a robots.txt file in WordPress?

 Sitemap: [URL of your XML Sitemap]

-For this to make any sense, we first need to explain what User-agent means.
-It’s basically the name of the search engine bot or robot that you want to block or allow to crawl your site (for example the Googlebot crawler).
+User-agent refers to the search engine bot or robot you want to block or allow to crawl your site (for example, the Googlebot crawler).

 Default Robots.txt File in WordPress